 A decade or so ago, it was almost unthinkable for small businesses to have their own custom applications.
 However, as larger enterprises started pushing out apps, low-cost app creation services started popping up.
 These days, an app is a standard part of customer service.

 The use of chatbots in business will evolve in the coming years – the design and architecture inevitably improving.
-So watch this space and keep a close eye on what happens through 2019 if you have designs on having your own chatbot in the near future.
+So watch this space and keep a close eye on what happens if you have designs on having your own chatbot in the near future.